Itiviti/gradle-ikvm-plugin/README.md

         // Other ikvmc options can be set:
         // fileVersion, target, main, classloader, delaySign, compressResources, removeAssertions, srcPath ...
     }

+## Usage

+When everything is setup correctly just run `gradle ikvm`.

 ## ikvmDoc